billyblu2000/AccoMontage2/docs/README.md

 ### Reference and Acknowledgement

 Thanks to Prof. Gus Xia for his guidance.
 Thanks to Jingwei Zhao and the AccoMontage system that provides solid foundations for this research.
 His repository can be found at [AccoMontage](https://github.com/zhaojw1998/AccoMontage).
-Thanks to all members at NYUSH Music-X-Lab for their generous support.
+Thanks to all members at [New York University Shanghai Music-X-Lab](http://musicxlab.com) for their generous support.

 ### Cite Our Work